Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \subsubsection{Results on the Sub-JHMDB dataset}

-We evaluate the KIMNet on the challenging Sub-JHMDB dataset to further confirm its effectiveness, as shown in TABLE \ref{tab:jhmdb}.
+We evaluate the KIMNet on the challenging Sub-JHMDB dataset to further confirm its effectiveness, as shown in Table \ref{tab:jhmdb}.

-\paragraph{PCK normalized by person size} We observe that previous approaches have achieved impressive results on the Sub-JHMDB dataset.
-Specifically, the mPCK of the current state-of-the-art RPSTN is 97.4\%.
-But our KIMNet is able to achieve 98.5\% mPCK that surpasses RPSTN by 1.1\%.
-RPSTN only considers the spatial correlation between joints but neglects the temporal association.
-While the proposed KIMNet models the spatial and temporal correlations between joints simultaneously.
-Compared with TCE and DKD, the performance of the KIMNet is improved by 2.0\% and 4.5\%, respectively.
-TCE and DKD adopt a convolutional module to explore the temporal consistency of videos.
-It is difficult for convolutions to maintain the complete information about poses due to the reduction of the resolution.
+\textbf{PCK normalized by person size.} We observe that previous approaches have achieved impressive results on the Sub-JHMDB dataset.
+KIMNet achieves 98.5\% mPCK that surpasses RPSTN \cite{RPSTN} by 1.1\% and outperforms SLT-Pose \cite{SLT-Pose} by 2.5\%.
+KIMNet explicitly models the temporal dependency between joints across different frames.
+In this way, KIMNet can locate the current joint via other joints correlated with the current joint.
+SLT-Pose \cite{SLT-Pose} models the temporal correlation between poses in different frames, but it only considers the pose-level correlations while ignoring the temporal correlation between joints.

-\paragraph{PCK normalized by torso size} Similar to the results on the Penn Action dataset, our KIMNet also achieves the best performance on the Sub-JHMDB dataset.
-The advantages of our model over RPSTN are more significant, achieving over 2.3\% mPCK improvement.
-Especially, for the joints with high flexibility, such as elbows, wrists, knees, and ankles, our model achieves 5.0\%, 5.3\%, 2.9\%, and 2.4\% improvements over the current state-of-the-art RPSTN, respectively.
-The reason is that KIMNet can explicitly model the temporal correlation between joints across different frames while maintaining the high resolution of the feature maps.
-Experimental results show that modeling spatial and temporal correlations between joints simultaneously is meaningful for estimating human pose from videos.
+\textbf{PCK normalized by torso size.} Similar to the results on the Penn Action dataset, KIMNet also achieves the best performance.
+The advantages of our model over RPSTN \cite{RPSTN} are more significant, achieving over 2.3\% mPCK improvement.
+Especially for the joints with high flexibility, such as \emph{elbows}, \emph{wrists}, \emph{knees}, and \emph{ankles}, our model achieves 5.0\%, 5.3\%, 2.9\%, and 2.4\% improvements over the RPSTN \cite{RPSTN}.
+The reason is that KIMNet can explicitly model the temporal dependency between joints across frames while maintaining the original resolution of the feature maps, which makes KIMNet locate one joint according to rich auxiliary information of other joints.
+However, KIMNet shows inferior performance for the head and hip joints against RPSTN \cite{RPSTN}.
+The possible reason is that a person's scale in the Sub-JHMDB dataset is small.
+Furthermore, the head and hip move smoothly relative to other joints.
+It is possible to locate these two joints through their spatial and temporal features.
+RPSTN \cite{RPSTN} adopts a CNN-based structure to model the dynamics of poses.
+Compared to the KMM containing two 1x1 convolutions, the CNN-based module can extract more discriminative features about the head and hip.